elmariachi111/ultimate-non-infectious-verifier/README.md

 # Questions

-- is the proof part of the vc?
-- what's the difference of `vp` and `verfifiablePresentation`?
-(JWT vs JSON-LD)
 - are ethr-did-registry key definitions compat to json-ld-signatures?
 - do we need the "assumption" types?
 - shall we spike IDX / Keri to setup a chain independent controller resolver?
 - when do we need universal resolution?
-- What's a DID service, actually?

 # Todos

-- let immu-core only operate on signer `({data}) => Uint8Array` interfaces and add private key converters for the different key types accordingly (get rid of Signer)
+- let immu-core only operate on *signer* `({data}) => Uint8Array` interfaces and add private key converters for the different key types accordingly (get rid of Signer)

-- create a presentation request and inline a challenge
 - test against generic did/vc wallets
-- create a JSON-LD scheme for an immunization proof
+- add a verifier for Consensa JSON-LD schemes for an immunization proof
 - what's that Segment 4 spec of the CCI working group?
-- use a VC revocation tool like ERC780 /
+- use a VC revocation registry like ERC780
 - revoke Credentials using their hash (see: are ld proofs part of that hash?? )
 - store a remote picture on ipfs that's resolveable by the verifier / part of the credential (or another credential?)